-Additional activities in 2014 include:
+Additional activities in 2015 include:

-- Italian Cross Cultural Experience for Years 9 to 11 students; - Fiji Immersion experience for Years 10 and 11 students; - Year 7 combined camp at Licola; - Year 8 combined camp at Licola; - Year 9 Atlas camps - Young Marist and REMAR camps; - Continued growth of CYSMA and opportunity to work with other Catholic Secondary Schools in the Sale Diocese undertaking the same program; - Excursions to Melbourne for various subject areas Gallery/Arts Connect/Museum; - National Day of Action against Violence and Bullying; - RUOK Day; - Continued liaising with Community Police Officer to educate students about social and civil laws; - Excursions to Morwell Magistrates Court (sexting program); - Year 7 on Show: - Twilight Openings; - Young Marist Group; - Assisting with Soup Kitchens in the Melbourne CBD; - Celebrating Literacy Week, Science Week and LOTE Week; - Participation in ICAS competitions; - Confirmation Retreats for Year 6 students from local primary schools; - Participating in the Marist Sporting Competitions Basketball, Netball and Cricket; - Competing in the Generations in Jazz Festival, the Victorian Bands Festival as well as numerous Eisteddfods.
+- Italian Cross Cultural Experience for Years 9 to 11 students where we hosted students from Padova, Italy: - Successful undertaking of the third Fiji Immersion experience for Years 10 and 11 students; - Year 7 combined camp at Licola; - Year 8 City Experience camps; - Year 9 Atlas camps - Young Marist and REMAR camps; - Continued growth of CYSMA and opportunity to work with other Catholic Secondary Schools in the Sale Diocese undertaking the same program; - Excursions to Melbourne for various subject areas Gallery/Arts Connect/Museum; - National Day of Action against Violence and Bullying; - RUOK Day: - Presentation to senior students, staff and parents from Dr Michael Carr-Gregg on resilience. - Presentation to all students and staff on cyber-safety by highly regarded expert in this area, Susan McLean; - Twilight Openings; - Assisting with Soup Kitchens in the Melbourne CBD; - Celebrating Literacy Week, Science Week and LOTE Week; - Participation in ICAS competitions; - Confirmation Retreats for Year 6 students from local primary schools; - Participating in the Marist Sporting Competitions Basketball, Netball and Cricket;

+Competing in the Generations in Jazz Festival, the Victorian Bands Festival as well as numerous Eisteddfods.